momokii/simple-chat-app/README.md

 Feel free to explore the code, suggest improvements, or use it as inspiration for your own project!

+## **New Feature: Credit System Integration**
+This project now includes a **credit system** integrated with the SSO authentication.
+The credit tokens can be used to create and access the Dating App Chat Simulation.
+The credit system ensures fair usage and allows users to manage their usage effectively.

+## **How the Credit System Works**
+- Users must authenticate via the SSO system.
+- Credit tokens can be used to create and access features of the Dating App Chat Simulation, with a cost of 10 credit tokens per create room.
+- Credits can be reset daily with user will give MAX 15 token.
+- The system ensures fair usage and prevents excessive resource consumption.

+This update ensures that resource-heavy features remain accessible while maintaining an efficient and fair usage model.

+---
+For further details on implementation, refer to the [go-sso-web repository](https://github.com/momokii/go-sso-web).

 ## Features
 - Simple, responsive design with HTML, CSS, and jQuery.
 - Real-time messaging using WebSocket.